-Some patterns are awesome about giving you instructions for setting up for the heel, while others just assume you know.
+Some patterns are awesome about giving you the instructions you need to set up for the heel, while others just assume you know.

-It’s fine to work the cuff and leg in the round with the stitches evenly divided between three or even four double-pointed needles, but once you reach the heel, you’ll need to do some rearranging.
+Keep in mind that it’s fine to work the cuff and leg in the round, with the stitches evenly divided between three or even four double-pointed needles — but you’ll need to do some rearranging once you reach the heel.

-For this demo, I’m knitting the Very Vanilla Socks designed by Bluprint member KBJ Designs.
-(The pattern is free to download!)
-This sock pattern is very basic, so it’s great for a first-time sock knitter or a knitter who just wants a quick knit without too much fuss.
+For this tutorial, we’re knitting the Very Vanilla Socks by KBJ Designs.
+This sock pattern is really basic, so it’s great for a first-time sock knitter or a knitter who just wants a quick knit without too much fuss.

-I like to put all my heel stitches on one double-pointed needle, then divide the instep stitches on the other two needles.
-When I rearrange them, they look like this:
+You might want to put all your heel stitches on one double-pointed needle, then divide the instep stitches on the other two needles.
+When you rearrange them, they’ll look like this:

 You know how the heel is usually the first thing to wear out in your store-bought socks?
 You can make your handmade sock heels way sturdier than that by slipping stitches.
-The Very Vanilla Socks has such a heel, and here’s how it’s done:
+The Very Vanilla Sock has a heel like that, and here’s how it’s done:

-So notice two things here: 1) We’re now going to be turning and working in rows instead of rounds.
-We will only be working from the needle that holds the 30 heel stitches.
-2) We’re going to be slipping every other stitch of that first row to create a strong, thick heel.
+Notice two things here: first, we’re now going to be turning and working in rows instead of rounds.
+We’ll only be working from the needle that holds the 30 heel stitches.
+And second, we’re going to be slipping every other stitch of that first row to create a strong, thick heel.

 You’ll repeat these two rows to form the entire heel.
 Once you knit the heel, your needles will look a little odd.
 The heel will extend past the instep stitches.
 You’ll find that your in-the-round work looks a lot different:

-So that’s our heel!
+And there’s the heel!
 If you keep following your pattern, you’ll probably turn the heel, then pick up stitches to shape the gusset before moving on to the foot.
-You’re not far from finishing now!

 You’re just about done.
 Get ready to put on your fabulous hand-knit pair and kick up your heels!